vkrishna-ui/vkrishna-ui.github.io/content/post/sgd.md

 results in a distribution of parameters, with the optimal set being a mode of this probability density function.

 Notably, as the minibatch size, $\vert B\vert$ increases, the associated probability density function becomes increasingly concentrated around its (highest) modal value, and the parameter values begin to "anneal" towards this value.
-In reality, given the sparsity of true minima in a high dimensional loss landscape, due to the finite time taken for training, gradient descent would likely result in parameter values associated with a critical point, that may not be a true minimum, while by adding noise to the dynamics, SGD possibly enables a better sampling of the loss landscape, resulting in a greater likelihood of a parameter set that enables better generalization.
+In reality given the sparsity of true minima in a high dimensional loss landscape, due to the finite time taken for training, gradient descent would likely result in parameter values associated with a critical point, that may not be a true minimum, while by adding noise to the dynamics SGD possibly enables a better sampling of the loss landscape, resulting in a greater likelihood of a parameter set that enables better generalization.
 This is, of course, a lot of handwaving, that is further complicated by the fact that SGD results in limit cycles, rather than a true stationary distribution.

 However, as I discuss in a subsequent writeup, replacing simple gradients by a "natural" gradient does result in the dynamics converging to a Boltzmann distribution over the loss function in parameter